jacklp/octet/octet/src/examples/example_invaderers/README.txt

 14. changed the is_above method on sprite to is_adjacent and now checks for horizontal position in the modeltoworld vector
 15. the bullets now move horizontally and check for collision against the left wall.
 16. key_down was added to windows_specific and the key bindings changed to move the player up and down.
+17. rotated bomb.gif
+18. changed the scoring system to deduct lives if the bombs hit the castle.
+19. removed missile functionality.
+20. added bounce back functionality to the player so that the bombs travel in the opposite direction if they collide with the player.
+21. added collision detection functionality so that if the bombs bounce back and hit an enemy it kills the enemy.